 Using abaca is also sustainable because it majorly uses natural dye, which doesn't damage the environment, unlike artificial dyes.
 However, manufacturers combine abaca fiber with other types of fibers, like synthetic and natural fibers.
 In such cases, it is not entirely eco-friendly as the synthetic material used to combine abaca causes environmental pollution.

-The production of abaca textile doesn’t cause harm to human health and our environment.
+The production of abaca textiles doesn’t cause harm to human health and our environment.
 Even though fibers are from abaca plants, it doesn’t lead to deforestation.
 Instead, it improves the quality of the circle of nature.

 The mechanical production of abaca fabrics does raise concerns about its energy use.
-However, the majority of the production process requires human hands.
+However, the majority of the abaca production process requires human hands.

 Abaca fabrics are biodegradable and therefore make it to the list of sustainable textile resources.
 Abaca is distinct from synthetic fibers like nylon and lycra, which remain intact for years before breaking into millions of microplastics that pollute the environment.

 Abaca plant products are also recyclable.
 You can reuse and repurpose them for as long as you like.
 They are the environment’s best friends.
+Further, many producers use the waste from producing abaca yarn and fibers to make organic fertilizer.

 However, abaca is also a material for making packaging products.
 Although harvesting the plant’s leaves and turning harvested leaves into a fabric is labor intensive, it is one of the most environmentally friendly materials in the textile industry today.